pfdubois/BridgeBidding/source/CompetingSuit.rst

 Responding to an overcall:

 * Recognize in choosing a response that partner's range is 8-17 HCP because he did not double.
 You don't have to bid if we're not going anywhere.
-Resist rescuing.
+Resist rescuing when you are short in partner's suit.
 * A bid of a new suit is forcing by an unpassed hand and denies a fit for the overcall.
 * A simple raise is competitive.
 * A jump raise is preemptive.